nikhilrstg18/notes/books/mongo_db/0_intro/intro.md

 ## What is MongoDB?

+> MongoDB is a document database designed for ease of application development and scaling.

 - First released in 2009 and updated regularly with new releases, MongoDB is a database system that allows users to store data using the document model.
 - The document model is a term used to describe a database that primarily stores data in documents and collections.
 - The data stored inside documents is typically stored in hierarchical structures like JSON, BSON, and YAML.